 You can also use chatbots to schedule support appointments, track customer feedback, and many more.
 Incorporating chatbots in your customer success system will allow you to improve your company’s CS database.
 If a customer raises a concern, or if you need a compilation of all the feedback you’ve collected from customers, having chatbots will help you build a better customer success strategy.

-With strong customer support systems in place, virtual assistants can provide a more personal touch for the customers.
-They can interact with the customers naturally and fix their problems or respond to complaints from customers.
+With strong customer support systems in place, a virtual customer assistant can provide a more personal touch, interact with the customers naturally, and respond with empathy to complaints.

-Why hire a customer support virtual assistant: 9 Solid Reasons
+Why hire a customer support virtual assistant to help in operations

 There are a few reasons why you might want to hire a customer support virtual assistant.
 For example, if you have a large customer base and you don’t have the time or resources to provide support yourself, a virtual assistant can help you out.